FansubDB/fansubdb.github.io/README.md

 		}]
 	}, {
 		"name": "movie 2",
-		"image": "URL from MAL of the movie 2",
+		"image": "link from CDN MAL of the picture of Movie 2", "group": [{
-		"group": [{
 			"status": "release",
 			"detail": [{